-These people, known as the Gnostics, wrote documents that they claimed represented the secret, spiritual view of Jesus and his message.
-The supposed “gospels” of Judas, Thomas, and Mary Magdalene all come from this movement, written about 120 years after the death and resurrection of Jesus.
+These Gnostics wrote documents that they claimed represented the secret, spiritual view of Jesus and his message.
+The supposed Gnostic “gospels” of Judas, Thomas, and Mary Magdalene all come from this movement, written about 120 years after the death and resurrection of Jesus.

 So the redeemer saved us by a spiritual decision that had to be acted out in the body, consisting of the offering of his body as a sacrifice that would remove sin and renew all creation.
 The psalms, the law, and the prophets had all foretold it–the savior would not just teach, but had to suffer and die.
 This however, would not be the end of the story.
 Passage after passage hinted that he would somehow live again.